sjheinz17/TeslaCase/README.md

-# Project Aurora - Model Inputs & Priors
+# Tesla Case Competition - Model Inputs & Priors

 This document describes how model inputs are configured in the simulation, comparing theoretical priors with data-driven Bayesian priors.